AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">CCs</td>
    <td> <p>You can send this agreement to interested parties that do not need to sign, such as stakeholders.
 They receive an email at the beginning of the signing process and another when the final signature is received.
-They also receive a PDF copy of the agreement. </p> <p>For each person that you want to CC&nbsp;on this agreement, click <b>Add item</b> and fill in the following fields:</p>
+They also receive a PDF copy of the agreement. </p> <p>For each person that you want to CC on this agreement, click <b>[!UICONTROL Add item]</b> and fill in the following fields:</p>
     <ul>
      <li> <p><b>Email</b> </p> <p>Enter or map the email address that you want to CC on the agreement.</p> </li>
      <li> <p><b>Label</b> </p> <p>Enter or map a label for this email address, as seen in the workflow description</p> </li>